Richard Budgett

-Richard Gordon McBride Budgett OBE (born 20 March 1959) is a British Medical and Scientific Director of the International Olympic Committee.
+Richard Gordon McBride Budgett OBE (born 20 March 1959) is a British physician and was the Medical and Scientific Director of the International Olympic Committee from 2012 to 2024.
+He is currently the Scientific Advisor to the International Paralympic Committee.
 He won an Olympic rowing gold medal in coxed four at the 1984 Summer Olympics in Los Angeles.
 He was chief medical officer at the London 2012 Summer Olympics.

 Rowing career

 Budgett was born in 1959 in Glasgow.
 He studied medicine at Selwyn College, University of Cambridge, where he was a member of the Hermes Club, and the Middlesex Hospital University of London and read his MSc in Sports Medicine at Queen Mary College, University of London.

 Budgett won the coxed pairs title with Tom Cadoux-Hudson and Adrian Ellison and the coxed fours title with Cadoux-Hudson, Steve King, Geraint Fuller and Ellison, rowing for Tyrian and London University composites, at the 1982 National Rowing Championships.

 Budgett was part of the British coxed four that won the gold medal at the 1984 Los Angeles Olympics, alongside Steve Redgrave, Martin Cross, Andy Holmes, and Adrian Ellison (cox).